 From this table, it’s clear that dashboards and scorecards have some distinct differences.
 Perhaps the most significant is the long-term, almost “slow-release” nature of scorecards.
 While it is possible to extract some real-time information from scorecards, these are primarily designed for developing innovative long-term strategies that will ultimately make your business more adaptable to change.

 We have established the definition, general characteristics, benefits, and the difference between a scorecard and a dashboard.
 Now we will discuss and focus on business scenarios they can and will improve if used correctly, and how.

 Now, it’s time to look at some real-world KPI scorecard examples.

-Our first example below is a balanced scorecard that could be used for a large or a mid-sized company.
+Our first example below could be used for a large or mid-sized company.
 We have made an overview of the financial goals, learning and growth, customer, and internal objectives.